 Lifetime box office gross: $1.6 billion ($1.8 billion when adjusted for inflation)

-One of the most bankable stars in the world is Dwayne Johnson.
+If we broaden out to the larger AAPI community, one of the most bankable stars in the world is Dwayne Johnson.
 There is actually scientific evidence that if you add The Rock to your movie, he will breathe new life into your stale ass franchise.
 Just look at what he did for G.I.
 Joe and Fast and the Furious.
 Not to mention the fact that his is the only upcoming DC movie I have any hope for.
 (If only they had cast Jason Momoa as Captain Marvel, though).

 Now, granted, The Rock — who’s mother is Samoan — probably isn’t the number one choice to play a Wall Street exec who specializes in high frequency trading, but that wasn’t necessarily Sorkin’s problem, was it?
 If you believe an Asian American or Pacific Islander can’t top line a successful movie, then you must also believe that none of The Rock’s movies have been successful.
 Maybe Aaron Sorkin should just know his role and shut his mouth.